-Complicated fitting procedures with many parameters are dangerous techniques, especially if they masmasquerade as inferential techniques.
+Complicated fitting procedures with many parameters are dangerous techniques, especially if they masquerade as inferential techniques.
 We use very little information from the data, and we do not impose restrictions of a strong type on the representation.
-This type of program appeals greatly to many social scientists, who are very unsure about the value of their prior knowledge.
+This type of program appeals greatly to many social scientists who are very unsure about the value of their prior knowledge.
 They prefer to delegate decisions to the computer, and they expect techniques to generate knowledge.
-This strategy leads, all too often, to chance capitalization, triviality and degeneracy.
+All too often, this strategy leads to chance capitalization, triviality and degeneracy.
 Hypotheses are never rejected, and investigators are constantly making errors of the second kind.
-We impose so little prior knowledge that the data, including all outliers, stragglers, idiosyncracies, coding errors, missing data, completely determine the solution.
+We impose so little prior knowledge that the data, including all outliers, stragglers, idiosyncrasies, coding errors, missing data, completely determine the solution.
 As a consequence results can, of course, never be replicated.
 This is the empiristic and technological approach, popular in applied psychology.
-On the other hand is it well known that if we pay too much attention to errors of the second kind, then social scientists can say absolutely nothing.
+On the other hand it is well known that if we pay too much attention to errors of the second kind social scientists can say absolutely nothing.
 This is also considered to be an undesirable state of affairs.
-It can be circumvented by introducing vast quantities of prior knowledge, as in as in clinical psychology, personality psychology, and some of sociology.
+It can be circumvented by introducing vast quantities of prior knowledge, as in clinical psychology, personality psychology, and some sociology.
 Of course in many cases the prior knowledge is nothing but prejudice, and it so dominates the investigation that the results become almost independent of the data.
 These two extremes define the dilemma of much applied empirical social science.
 According to the canons of scientific respectability we can say almost nothing, and the things we can say are likely to be trivial.

-There is one way out of this problem, and I think this way out is quite legitimate.
-In fact, many applied researchers already take this way out.
+There is one quite legitimate way out of this problem, one which in fact many applied researchers already use.
 If we have done a large scale investigation on the relationship between intelligence tests, we do not assume the factor analysis model.
-We merely describe the correlation between the tests as good as possible, using all the tools provided for this purpose by statisticians.
+We merely describe the correlation between the tests as good as possible using all the tools provided for this purpose by statisticians.
 Perhaps factor analysis, interpreted as a data presentation tool, is one of them.
 But there is no reason, so far, to take it seriously as a model that describes what really is going on.
 The same thing is true if you study formation of attitudes on the basis of information and background.
 Do not assume that the Fishbein model is true, but simply present the data in such a way that it becomes clear that some groups of partial correlations are systematically small.
-Model testing is far too pretentious is this case, we are still finding out what the facts are, it is too early to define what the building blocks for the model are.
-The same thing is true for the analysis of school careers.
+Model testing is far too pretentious in this case.
+We are still finding out what the facts are, it is too early to define the building blocks for the model.
+The same applies to the analysis of school careers.
 Throughout the last fifteen years I have followed the development of 'causal' school career models for the Netherlands.
-This research programme has been progressive, I think, because all unnecessary and unstable braches have been trimmed from the models.
+This research program has been progressive, I think, because all unnecessary and unstable branches have been trimmed from the models.
 What is left, however, is quite trivial.
 The scores on the intelligence test and the advice of the teacher in the sixth grade determine the choice of secondary education.
 The choice of secondary education determines the career in secondary education.
-As a consequence I find the tables and graphs published by the Central Bureau of Statistics far more informative than the rather pityful LISREL models fitted by the social scientists.
+As a consequence I find the tables and graphs published by the Central Bureau of Statistics far more informative than the rather pitiful LISREL models fitted by the social scientists.
 The IQ debate is another example.
 It has somewhat died down now, but the last summaries published by the various opponents show that they do not even agree (after 100 years of research) what the basic facts are.